-HOPE Family Services, Manatee County’s state certified domestic violence service provider, offers a myriad of services designed to further the mission of promoting safety, strength and well being for those affected by domestic violence.
-HOPE offers:
+HOPE Family Services, Manatee County’s state-certified domestic violence service provider, offers a myriad of services designed to further the mission of promoting safety, strength, and well-being for those affected by domestic violence.
+HOPE IS MORE THAN JUST A SHELTER.

 Emergency Safe Shelter